Heron-Repositories/Heron/Heron/docs/source/documentation/writing_new_nodes.rst

 The initialisation function
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+The initialisation function is used in order for the Node to run any initialisation code before it starts calling the worker function.
+Apart from initialisation code pertaining to the specific Node, all worker processes need to check that they can read the parameters sent from the Heron GUI process.
+This communication takes some time to initiate during which the worker function must not be called.
 When a worker process starts, Heron will send the Node's parameters to the worker process.
 It will try to do so NUMBER_OF_INITIAL_PARAMETERS_UPDATES times (this variable is set in the constants.py script) with 500ms gap in between.
 If it fails then the worker process will not function and it will terminate after HEARTBEAT_RATE * HEARTBEATS_TO_DEATH seconds.
-Every time Heron's GUI sends parameters to the worker process, the process checks if it has an initialisation function and if it marked as initialised.
+Every time Heron's GUI sends parameters to the worker process, the process checks if it has an initialisation function and if it is marked as initialised.
 If it has an initialisation function and isn't initialised it will call its initialisation function (which should always try to read the parameters).
 If it returns True then the parameters have been read (and all other initialisation has been completed) and then the worker process is marked as initialised.

 In order for the above mechanism to work the initialisation function must always check if it can read parameters from the worker_object.
 This is done with code that looks like this